Falcin/Soufriere/README.md

 These codes are based on the code Automatic Analysis Architecture, M. MALFANTE, J. MARS, M. DALLA MURA available at : https://github.com/malfante/AAA

 Read and install Marielle Malfante's code before dealing with this work.

+The scripts that are modified from Automatic Analysis Architecture will be specified with Modif_ in the title.